gkrein/gkrein.github.io/index.md

 My teaching includes regular courses of the IFT graduate program and outreach lectures.

+I obtained my Doctoral degree in Physics from the Federal University of Rio Grande do Sul.

+Before joining the IFT, I was a Full Professor at the Federal University of Santa Maria.

 To know more about my research , please see above: **Research** and **Publications**.

 **Contact:**